grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 : A signature over the value
 Hash(Handshake Context || Certificate)

 This is described in section 4.2.3. of {{!I-D.ietf-tls-tls13}}.
-For servers the signature scheme MUST be compatible with the client's advertised support and the TLS version.
-For TLS 1.2, the signature scheme must match one of the signature and hash algorithms advertised in the supported_signature_algorithms extension.
-For TLS 1.3 it must match one of the signature schemes presented in supported_signature_algorithms, excluding all RSASSA-PKCS1-v1_5 algorithms.
+The signature scheme MUST be a valid signature scheme for TLS 1.3.
+This excludes all RSASSA-PKCS1-v1_5 algorithms and ECDSA algorithms that are not supported in TLS 1.3.
+For servers, this signature scheme must match one of the signature and hash algorithms advertised in the signature_algorithms extension of the ClientHello.

 Finished
 : A HMAC over the value